 Bite Valves

 Bite valves are a convenient way to hydrate while pedaling, and the mechanism is very simple: Gently compress the valve by biting down, and water will begin flowing through the hose as you suck.
 The primary difference between valves is the on/off mechanism: CamelBak’s and Osprey's feature a lever, while most HydraPak designs twist open and closed.
-We've found the majority of bite valves are fairly easy to use and leak-free, although we’ve found that CamelBak’s require less suction, which is certainly a bonus (they claim their Crux reservoirs offer 20% more water per sip, which lines up with our experiences).
-Bite valves are imperfect and occasionally fall off—we’ve already lost one on our Patagonia Dirt Roamer—but fortunately, it’s an easy and cheap (typically under $10) replacement.
+The majority of bite valves are fairly easy to use and leak-free, although we’ve found that CamelBak’s require less suction, which is certainly a bonus (they claim their Crux reservoirs offer 20% more water per sip, which lines up with our experiences).
+Bite valves are imperfect and occasionally fall off—we’ve already lost one on our Patagonia Dirt Roamer 20L—but fortunately, it’s an easy and cheap (typically under $10) replacement.

 Hose Attachment: Magnet or Clip